 How to book a fire pit in a Toronto park

-Toronto parks are good for more than just picnics, walking dogs, tossing the ball around, or lounging in the sun.
-In addition to sports facilities, our parks are also home to community ovens and fire pits, the latter of which allow city dwellers to soak up a bit of the country vibe with nightly camp fires.
+Toronto parks are good for more than just tossing the ball around or lounging in the sun.
+In addition to sports facilities, our parks are also home to fire pits, the latter of which allow city dwellers to soak up a bit of the country vibe with nightly camp fires.
+It's not too much of a pain to book one and it's pretty affordable, too.

-To make a permit request, you need to physically pick up a telephone and dial the customer service permit call centre (416.392.8188).
-You tell the customer service rep which fire pit you're into (see our list below), they check to see if it's available, permit and insurance are issued with payment and signature due at time of booking, and that's it.
+You tell the customer service rep which fire pit you're interested in (see our list below), they check to see if it's available, permit and insurance are issued with payment and signature due at time of booking.

-The cost of renting a pit depends on the size of your crew.
-It's $24.27 for 25 people or fewer, and $79.58 for 26 or more.
-Insurance is mandatory, and it's an extra $27 to $54, depending on the crowd.
+The cost of renting an approved pit depends on the size of your crew.
+It's $26.96 for 25 people or fewer, and $88.42 for 26 or more.
+An unapproved pit is $88.42 regardless, plus an undisclosed additional fee.

 Join the conversation Load comments